POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 .. _pipeline_stepF:

-Step F: exporting the data set
+Step F: Exporting the data set
 -----------------------------

 After we have a complete data set, we would like to export it to be used for